llm-bible/llm-bible.github.io/_publications/fang2024large.markdown

 bibkey: fang2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.09334"}
-tags: ['Agentic', 'Applications', 'RAG', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Agentic', 'Applications', 'RAG', 'Reinforcement Learning']
 ---
 A wide range of real-world applications is characterized by their symbolic nature, necessitating a strong capability for symbolic reasoning.
 This paper